Our Operating Agreement Template is included in our Pro and Premium plans. It’s also available for $125 with our starter plan.

 You do not file your Operating Agreement with the Indiana government, but you should keep it on file at your company.
 Every member should retain a copy, and you can also have your business attorney keep a copy on file.

 You can create your own Operating Agreement for your Indiana LLC.
 However, Operating Agreements can be very complex and difficult to create on your own.
 If you do not have experience with these documents, we recommend seeking professional help.
-At ZenBusiness, we offer a template to help you write an agreement that protects your business.
+At ZenBusiness, we offer a operating agreement template to help you write an agreement that protects your business.

 You do not need to work with a lawyer to create an Operating Agreement in Indiana, especially if you’re working off a professional template.
 However, it can be a good idea to run your agreement draft by a qualified business attorney to get their legal advice and ensure all of the proper clauses are included.
 Your lawyer can also keep a record of your Operating Agreement on file for you.